 Appraisers are allocated time within their Job Plan for carrying out appraisals.
-This is currently 0.2 PA for carrying out 8 annual appraisals (pro rata for fewer appraisals).

 6.21 Appraisal of Clinical Directors (or equivalent)

 The Clinical Director's scope of work will always include a medical management role.
 They might also be involved in appraising medical staff.
 Both roles will be part of their own appraisals, and they should provide the relevant supporting evidence.
 As an appraiser they will be subject to annual review of their performance and quality assurance of the appraisals they completed on medical staff.